dharmendra-coder1/Stock-Market-Prediction/README.md

-# My_Projects
+# Stock market prediction
-Stock market prediction is a user-friendly web interface that provides realtime stock market data visualization and prediction. used data analytics and machine learning to predict a model with historical data to predict the stock.
+Stock market prediction is a ML Model that provides real-time stock market data visualization and prediction. used data analytics and machine learning to predict a model with historical data to predict the stock.